rsksmart/rif-marketplace-cache/README.md

 #### No events from Blockchain:

  - make sure that the ABIs in Cache match contracts deployed on your network (Ganache, Testnet, etc).
 The same version of contracts has to be everywhere.
- - ensure confirmations are enabled (when ran in `VERBOSE` mode, you should see the whole Config logged).
+ - check if confirmations are enabled (when ran in [`VERBOSE` mode](#Logging), you should see the whole Config logged).
 If they are, make sure you emit empty blocks to get enough confirmations.
- - run Cache with log level `DEBUG` (you can filter out database logging with log filter `-db`) and see if events are incoming to Cache
+ - run Cache with log level [`DEBUG`](#Logging) (you can filter out database logging with log filter `-db`) and see if events are incoming to Cache

 ## License